galahadsh/galahadsh/README.md

 -->
 ## Hi there <img src="https://user-images.githubusercontent.com/42378118/110234147-e3259600-7f4e-11eb-95be-0c4047144dea.gif" width="30"><br>

-### I'm Fernando Back-end developer from Mexico who is passionate about cloud systems and cibersecurity.
+### I'm Fernando Beginner developer from Mexico who is passionate about cloud systems and cibersecurity.
 I am currently working as a freelance web developer in a small team, creating everything from business management systems to mobile an web apps.

 You can look my portfolio <a href="https://github.com/gallardowolfcode">here</a>.